lg17057/scholarship/templates/info.md

 style circulations page

-change device retal logs device id based links do the same for the sign off device id system
+change device retal logs device id based links - done do the same for the sign off device id system -  done

+create device id input that allows user to type in a device id to see that devices confirmations on ^ for sign off page
+^ for rental logs too
+^ could be a popup to select device ID and device type and then go to the link

+change custom main title sign off message so that it displays the device type AND ID